danielharrell/SumLect2015/Lost_Idea_LA.md

 liberal arts page only going this far.-->

 So even if no list of liberal arts contains the idea of one among its examples, such lists prevail, even in memory.
 And this suggests a deeper way of being lost, where not being found means being forgotten.
 Hence my lecture's title.
 In the lost idea of a liberal art, my hypothesis is that we have indeed forgotten what a liberal art is.
+And by "we," I mean those of us on the side of the liberal arts, so to speak.
+Those of us who would defend them, rather than dismiss them, when talking about education.
+Those of us, certainly, who [identify the liberal arts with lists] draw up the various lists I have mentioned, whether this be to promote the liberal arts generally;
-And by "we," I mean those of us who might be thought most devoted to the liberal arts: we students, and stewards, of a liberal education.
+or to describe the liberal-arts curriculum of one particular school; or even just to recall drew up the first list I mentioned in a campagin to promote the liberal arts; or the sceond l. who would defend rather than dismiss the liberal artswho might be thought most devoted to the liberal arts: we students, and stewards, of a liberal education.
 (A sentence here linking the "we" to the purveyors of the lists above.)
 On this hypothesis, we have lost any notion of what a liberal art is, just as such; and this is why we resort to lists, where no such notion can be found.
 (Later speak of how there are borrowings in current lists from current fields of study.)

 we mean by a liberal art,which is why we resort to lists.  with the problem with our various lists of liberal arts is not